leomonan/listdelsame/QeexoAutoML_Embedded_Application_Guide.md

   This document is intended as a help to the library integration process.

-### 1. Get the static engine library package from WebUI
+### Step 1.
+Get the static engine library package from WebUI

 You can download the static engine library package from the  Automl WebUI's Models page, as shown in below picture: